HumairaAZ/rich-text-editor/README.md

 # Rich Text Editor

 Welcome to the Rich Text Editor project, a sophisticated and feature-rich text editor built with modern web technologies.
-This project demonstrates advanced front-end development skills, including the use of React, Slate.js, and Material-UI, to create a seamless and highly interactive user experience.
+This project demonstrates advanced front-end development skills, including the use of React, Slate.js, and Material-UI, to create a seamless and highly interactive user experience..

 ## Features